FEASTorg/FEASTorg.github.io/site-architecture.md

 - Features integrated search functionality
 - Contains core documentation, guides, and project overviews

+### Site Filtering

+- `source.json` exclude: Hub-level filtering to enforce policy and catch missing, .indexignore in each repo does per-repo filtering

 ### Externally Generated Sites

 Some documentation is intentionally maintained in separate repositories for the following reasons: